Monnoroch/ColorHighlighter/README.md

 #### Inline color highlighting works incorrectly

+Inline color highlighting is not guaranteed to be compatible with any plugin that generates or changes color schemes, such as `SublimeLinter`.
+If you use one of those plugins you have to either disable them completely, or configure them to not modify the color scheme or configure Color Highlighter to not modify the color scheme, which basically means disabling inline color highlighting.

+##### I don't have any other plugin that modifies the color scheme and inline highlighting still works incorrectly

-Due to a Sublime Text not ordering added regions deterministically enabling both text and non-text inline highlihgting at the same time doesn't work properly.
+Due to a Sublime Text not ordering added regions deterministically enabling both text and non-text inline highlihgting at the same time might work properly.
 For example, if you select `Text` in `Tools > Color Highlighter > Color Highlighters > Highlight colors in all text > Inline highlighting style` and `Filled` in
 `Tools > Color Highlighter > Color Highlighters > Highlight colors in selected text > Inline highlighting style` it might not work all the time.
-If you close/open the file a few times and sometimes it's wirking fine and sometimes it doesn't, this is exactly this issue.
+If you close/open the file a few times and sometimes it's working fine and sometimes it isn't, this is exactly this issue.

 **Donate**